bnomei/kirby-instagram-api/readme.md

 ### Create Client ID and Secret

 Create a new Client and get [Instagram Client ID and Secret](https://www.instagram.com/developer/clients/manage/) and set them in your `/site/config/config.php`.
-Keep them save!

 ```php
 c::set('plugin.instagram-api.client-id', 'YOUR_CLIENT_ID_HERE');